clarkfitzg/stat196K/concepts.md

 25 MB in about 1 second on the free machine.
 That seems excellent.
+Also, half this time is latency, not bandwidth.
+Downloading a single small file takes 0.66 seconds.

 In contrast, how long does it take from my local machine?